Canada led joint G7 statement condemning Russian aggression in Ukraine: Freeland

 The statement also says the G7 countries will never recognize Russia’s illegal annexation of the Crimean peninsula.

-The joint message comes two days after Russia announced it would deploy another battery of anti-aircraft missiles to Crimean , bolstering its hold on the region.
+The joint message comes two days after Russia announced it would deploy another battery of anti-aircraft missiles to Crimea, bolstering its hold on the region.

 There had been mounting pressure on Canada from top Ukrainian officials to forge a diplomatic front against Russia’s actions.